nrfconnect/sdk-nrf/doc/nrf/app_dev/config_and_build/multi_image.rst

 When using the command line or |VSC| terminal window, you must set them before invoking west.
 They apply to both the parent and child images.
-For example, to build with verbose output and one parallel job, use the following command, where *board_target* is the target for the development kit for which you are building:
+For example, to build with verbose output and one parallel job, start the :ref:`toolchain environment <using_toolchain_environment>` in a terminal window and use the following command, where *board_target* is the target for the development kit for which you are building:

 .. parsed-literal::
    :class: highlight